patrick-llgc/Learning-Deep-Learning/paper_notes/vit.md

 Transformers lack some inductive biases inherent to CNNs, such as translation equivariance and locality, and thus do not generalize well when trained on insufficient amounts of data.
 However when trained on large amount of data, **large scale training trumps inductive bias**.

-However, the splitting of images into patches itself seems to be a kind of inductive bias to me.

 #### Key ideas
 - It is not scalable to apply transformers directly in pixel space, as the attention matrix scales quadratically with number of pixels, and thus quatically (4th power) with input image (lateral) size.
 Previous efforts also reduces images resolution and color space before applying transformers.